APogue/APogue.github.io/_interviews/bella_brannon.md

 - why did you feel you needed to take it upon yourself to bring the case for impeachment against verdugo?

-- Do you believe that JVP has shown any antisemitism in their protests?
+- Mention what happened in Michigan, do you believe that JVP has shown any antisemitism in their protests?

-    - They do work with SJP and others, but no evidence of working with CAC, why do you think that is?

 - Do you have any grievances with the university specifically in how they handled the period from Oct 11, 2023 and beyond?